Jammu Jammu And Kashmir, India Travel Guide

 Directly supporting local businesses for services ensures economic benefits reach the community.

-Eating at local dhabas and restaurants supports small, family-run establishments.
+Eating at local dhabas and restaurants supports small, family-family-owned businesses.

 Buying from local markets keeps money within the community and supports artisans.

-Using local travel services (taxis, auto-rickshaws) directly aids drivers from the region.
+Using local travel services (taxis, auto-rickshaws) directly aids drivers from the local district.

 Choosing local businesses for lodging, dining, and activities directly benefits the local economy and residents.